 How did you get into acting and what was your first role?

-I am what you would call a theater baby; I started acting at the age of nine.
+I am what you would call a theatre baby; I started acting at the age of nine.
 I was raised in a very supportive family.
-My first role was as Aunt Em in the Wiz.
+My first role was as Aunt Em in The Wiz.
 I spent much of my childhood dancing and singing in several camps and schools.

 How is it filming for The Walking Dead?

 It is so much fun.
 I am truly fortunate to work with such a cast and crew.
 It really is the best time going to work with people you enjoy.

 What’s the experience like working on a massive hit show?